What Am I Getting Into?

 Time: 2 weeks spread out over 3 months

 Depending on your existing infrastructure and security posture, you may need to roll out several new tools as you ramp up your SOC 2 program.
 Tools that can collect asset inventory, generate tickets for capturing compliance tasks, as well as manage security and compliance reporting.
 You will also need tools for threat and intrusion detection, file integrity monitoring and vulnerability management.
+You’ll face many build vs buy decisions.
+If you have time, but not budget, you may choose a DIY approach.
+In that example, your Access Onboarding & Termination Policy might consist of open source tools and custom scripts.
+If you need to move faster, you could buy a tool like strongDM to automate onboarding, termination and auditing.

 Cost: $5-$50k depending on mix of commercial and DIY